-I recently realized this.
-Facebook can figure out people that you might know by analyzing the pattern of dust and scratches on a camera lens.
+I recently found out about this.
+Facebook can figure out people you might know by analyzing the pattern of dust and scratches on a camera lenses.
 Facebook filed a patent for their “people you might know” feature, the thing that recommends someone that you might want to become friends with on the social network site.

-Facebook can then analyze the dust and lens scratches that were on my camera and find the invisible artifacts that those left in the photo to determine that you both had your pictures taken by me at the same time and then recommend that you become friends.
+Facebook can then analyze the scratches and dusts on your camera lenses that were on my camera and find the invisible artifacts that those scratches left in the photo to determine that you both had your pictures taken by me at the same time and then recommend that you become friends.

 When reporters found this patent, Facebook denied that they were using it in their system but there’s no way to know if they’ve started using it since or if they’ve put it in something like Instagram and WhatsApp.

 This is how much trouble we have to protect our privacy.